ncsa/docker_puppet/agent/README.md

 docker-compose exec agent-centos puppet config set certname NEW-FQDN
 ```
 Note: if agent has run before, either delete the existing container and make
-a new one or delete the puppet certs on both agent and master.
+a new one or delete the puppet certs on both agent and server.

 ## (one time) Add the node to the puppet ENC database
 ```shell